MIDI: Instruments

 A sound module, which requires an external controller (e.g., a MIDI keyboard) to trigger its sounds.
 These devices are highly portable, but their limited programming interface requires computer-based tools for comfortable access to their sound parameters.

 A MIDI instrument contains ports to send and receive MIDI signals, a CPU to process those signals, an interface for user programming, audio circuitry to generate sound, and controllers.
 The operating system and factory sounds are often stored in a read-only memory (ROM) unit.

 A MIDI instrument can also be a stand-alone module (without a piano-style keyboard) consisting of a General MIDI soundboard (GM, GS and XG), onboard editing, including transposing, MIDI instrument selection and adjusting volume, pan, reverb levels and other MIDI controllers.
 Typically, the MIDI module includes a screen, so the user can view information for the currently selected function.

 Synthesizers

 Synthesizers may employ any of a variety of sound generation techniques.
 They may include an integrated keyboard or may exist as sound modules that generate sounds when triggered by an external controller, such as a MIDI keyboard.
-Sound modules are typically designed to be mounted in a 19-inch rack.
+Sound modules are typically designed to mount in a 19-inch rack.
 Manufacturers commonly produce a synthesizer in both standalone and rack-mounted versions, and often offer the keyboard version in a variety of sizes.